 CompareMyMobile reckons you have four days grace following a new iPhone launch to sell or upgrade in order to get the best value.

-The trade-in site says that in the week leading up to an Apple Event and in the four days following the event, the value of iPhone handsets didn't really depreciate but that subsequently prices significantly declined.
+The trade-in site says that in the week leading up to an Apple Event and in the four days following the event, the value of iPhones don't really depreciate but that subsequently prices significantly declined.

 What can you expect to get for your old iPhone?

-The Google Pixel 3a, which was released in May, has lost a whopping 62 percent of its value, while the Huawei P30 (not P30 Pro, note) has a trade-in value of just £75, losing a massive 89 percent.
+The Google Pixel 5 lost a whopping 67 per cent of its value to date, while the Huawei P40 (not P30 Pro, note) has a trade-in value of just £155, losing a massive 78 per cent.

-Apple also offers its own programme, called Apple GiveBack in the US, or the link here in the UK which enables you to trade in various devices (they don't have to be Apple-made) in exchange for an Apple Store Gift Card.
+Apple also offers its own program Apple TradeIn which enables you to trade in various devices (they don't have to be Apple-made) in exchange for an Apple Store Gift Card.

 However, the prices quoted might not give you as good a deal as you can find elsewhere.
 Rival recyclers are quick to jump on this and many will give you a range of prices from different websites so you can get the best deal.
 As always, our advice is to shop around - but if you're buying through a carrier or network, it's worth seeing what you'll get from them too.